RedHatInsights/compliance-frontend/src/Frameworks/AsyncTableTools/docs/filter-serialiser.md

 If a filter requires a more complex query, or just needs to query two attributes, A filter can provide a `filterSerialiser` function, which will then be used instead of the default one.

-An filter with it's own serialiser would look like this:
+A filter with its own custom serialiser would look like this:

 ```
 const policyNameFilter = [